 * That Soy Chorizo is awesome in a simple pasta sauce, by the way.
 You’re welcome!

 Rice and Beans is a Meal that Can’t Go Wrong

-Point is, rice and beans are the perfect base for anything.
-Whatever toppings or sauces or vegetables you have on hand, just throw them in!
+The point is, rice and beans are the perfect base for anything.
+Whatever toppings or sauces, or vegetables you have on hand, just throw them in!
 So next time you’re at the grocery store, buy a big bag of rice and just throw a bunch of beans in your cart.
 And whatever rice and beans concoction you come up with, post it on Instagram and tag us on it @fullofbeanslife!

-And if you find you have more beans then you meant, you can try out our Vegan Baked Beans recipe. 😉
+And if you find you have more beans than you meant, you can try out our Vegan Baked Beans recipe. 😉